lucasconnellm/rate-limiting/README.md

 3. More robust error handling.
 The only error I'm handling particularly well is the "too many requests" (429) error.
 4. Client identification: the middleware is currently relying on request.client to get an IP.
 This will not do it the uvicorn server is behind a reverse proxy, as it likely would be.
 We should instead rely on header values to get IP, session token, or some other identifying piece of info.
+5. Nail down the "next request allowed" calculation.
+Since I'm using a TTL in seconds from the Redis store, the calculation waivers between two different values depending on when it runs

 ### Deployment